 © 2016 Sea Teach Limited.
 All Rights Reserved.
 Website by Fire Flash Design.

-The sail designed for sailing safely and swiftly downwind.
+The sail designed specifically for sailing safely and swiftly downwind.

-By incorporating a paraglider-style wing and vents into the body of a spinnaker, the Parasail allows you to sail downwind with an unparalleled level of comfort, stability, efficiency, performance and control.
+By incorporating a paraglider-style wing and vents into the body of a spinnaker, Parasailor allows you to sail downwind with an unparalleled level of safety, comfort, efficiency, performance, control and comfort.

 It is the ultimate downwind sail.

 The Parasailor provides maximum performance, without sacrificing comfort or stability.

 At sea, safety is always the number one priority.

 The Parasailor is both efficient with the wind, but also with your time.